 Third, September is a blissful time to visit San Diego: The ocean is at its warmest, the evening air is balmy, and summer’s tourist population has thinned.

-The KAABOO grounds, aside from the main stage area, feature a smaller stage with its own pool and sandy beach (including cabanas and chaise lounges), and an indoor comedy club, which this year will showcase Dana Carvey, Janeane Garofalo, and the cast of HBO’s Silicon Valley.
+The KAABOO grounds, aside from the main stage area, feature a smaller stage with its own pool and sandy beach (including cabanas and chaise lounges), and an indoor comedy club, which has featured stars like David Spade, Janeane Garofalo, and the cast of HBO’s Silicon Valley.
 And, as a bold contrast to any possible mosh-pit scene, KAABOO offers a small indoor spa with massages, blow-outs, and makeup consultations.

 Catch a concert at the small beach stage, snack on cuisine by San Diego’s celebrity chefs, or bliss out during a massage between shows.

-The music, though, still takes center stage.
-The 2016 lineup includes a mix of classic, alt-rock, and crowd-pleasing favorites such as Aerosmith, Fall Out Boy, Jack Johnson, and the beach-friendly Jimmy Buffett & The Coral Reefer Band.
-Other highlights include Daryl Hall & John Oates, Gregg Allman, and Lenny Kravitz.
-For the late-night party crowd, an indoor dance venue features DJs and more bands from 10 p.m. until 2:30 a.m.
+The music, though, still takes center stage, with multiple stages hosting a mix of classic, alt-rock, and crowd-pleasing favourites throughout the weekend.
+For the late-night party crowd, an indoor dance venue features DJs and more bands from 10 p.m. until 2:30 a.m

 KAABOO also puts a serious emphasis on dining.
 Even the grab-and-go dining area, Posh Nosh, promises gourmet takes on standard festival fare.
 And don’t miss the Palate area, where you’ll find demos, samplings, or full meals from local star chefs like Richard Blais and Brian Malarkey—paired with limited-production wines, local craft beers, and small-batch mezcal and bourbon.

-Insider tip: You can buy a range of passes, from the general-admission-style Hang Loose pass to the VIP-level Hang Five and Hang Ten passes (which offer varying perks, such as preferred seating at stages or access to special lounges).
-Most passes are for the full three days, but single-day passes tend to go on sale closer to the event, and all passes likely sell out before the end of summer.
+Insider tip: You can buy a range of passes, from the general-admission-style Hang Loose pass to the VIP-level Hang Five and Hang Ten passes.
+Also known as the “Amplify” option, the VIP passes offer varying perks, such as preferred seating at stages, access to special lounges, and even a few exclusive shows.
+Most passes are for the full three days, but single-day passes tend to go on sale closer to the event